 You are here

-Currently, frightened consumers turn to the ECC, because they planned a trip to London or the UK and are unsure whether or not they should do it.
+Currently, frightened consumers turn to the ECC, because they planned a trip and are unsure whether or not it is secure.
 On behalf of the Ministry (BMASK), we provide free advice on "Danger at destination".
 Many consumers want to know if they can withdraw from the journey free of charge.

 Not a day passes without reports about attacks, plane crashes, hijacks, hostage-taking or bombings.
 Up until now, those almost always regarded the many, but far off crisis hot spots in Asia or Africa, but with the attacks in Paris, the events reached the heart of Europe.
 In Brussels, the highest terror alert level was raised, the US declared a global travel warning and suddenly border fences are broadly discussed.
 In this, to say the least, unsettled situation, it becomes hard to look forward to a holiday trip.